 (5) Breastfeeding Support Pillow

+Number 5 from the list of top 10 breastfeeding essentials is the breastfeeding pillow.
 This wonderful pillow has definitely helped me breastfeed my little one from the moment he was born up until now.
-I can lay the baby down on it and it provides me with support for the his weight so makes it easier to hold him whilst I nurse.
+I can lay the baby down on it and it provides me with support for his weight so makes it easier to hold him whilst I nurse.
 I can also prop him up against the pillow next to me and play with him so he is not lying down.
 He really hates to lie down but cannot quite sit up yet either.
 This gives me a healthy middle so thumbs up from me.

 My nursing pillow

 I registered for a Nursing Pillow with John Lewis for my baby shower and I couldn’t be happier.
 Here’s a link to a slightly similar design to the Nursing Pillow for my US followers.
-I will be doing a post covering my baby shower, my gifts and the decorations I found on eBay.
+Check out my post covering my baby shower, my gifts and the decorations I found on eBay.
 Even though our parents and grandparents never needed things like nursing pillows and we turned out alright, it doesn’t hurt to take advantage of the wonders we currently have.
 Here is the link to the additional cover for the Nursing Pillow (plus a US Link too).
 Helps when one is in the wash.

 Nursing pillow I wish I bought